hypre-space/hypredrive/interfaces/fortran/README.md

 cmake --build build-fortran --target fortran-test
 ```

-The `fortran-test` target builds the Laplacian test driver even when
+The `laplacian-fortran` driver is available whenever `HYPREDRV_ENABLE_FORTRAN=ON`,
-`HYPREDRV_ENABLE_EXAMPLES=OFF`, so the core Fortran test coverage does not depend
+so the core Fortran test coverage does not depend on `HYPREDRV_ENABLE_EXAMPLES`.
-on user-facing examples being enabled.
-It runs small namelist-driven Laplacian
+The `fortran-test` target runs small namelist-driven Laplacian smoke cases:
-smoke cases: serial, 2-rank x/z partitions, a 4-rank x/y partition, anisotropic
+serial, 2-rank x/z partitions, a 4-rank x/y partition, anisotropic coefficients,
-coefficients, and external solver YAML.
+and external solver YAML.

 Build only the examples: